Vonfry/dotfiles/readme.md

 - [X] ~~xterm~~
 - [ ] ~~termonad~~ - Its most feature can be done in xmonad.
-- [X] alacritty - A good term with gpu
+- [X] alacritty - A good term with gpu, but having some problem on my machine.

 ## Editor